 Hard Drive Failures, What do they mean?

 Hard drives over the year have played a vital role in data storage and will continue to do so in recent years.
-Continous improvements by hard drive manufacture have improved the hard drive capacity, speed and reliability.
+Continous improvements by hard drive manufacture have improved the hard drive capacity, speed, and reliability.
 The hard drive failure rate has gone down drastically over the years, but hard drive failures are still a reality.
-Users should be able to understand the symptoms of hard drive failure and how to approach right data recovery option to minimise data loss.
+Users should be able to understand the symptoms of hard drive failure and how to approach the right data recovery option to minimize data loss.

 However, We strongly recommend that you create a backup on a regular basis to keep your data safe.
-It’s the best defence against data loss.
+It’s the best defense against data loss.